 This was no ordinary festival, but one of extraordinary scope and energy, with related exhibits and events sprinkled over nine satellite locations.
 The numbers of people coming and going, of all ages, and the amount of time, effort and creativity that clearly went into their costumes, were nothing short of dazzling.

 The event was a photographer’s dream, with almost every participant not only willing but eager to have his or her picture taken.
 The only disappointment was the few minority faces in the crowd, in this most diverse of cities, Waltham, Massachusetts.
-Perhaps in future, some outreach can be explored.
+Perhaps in future, some outreach may be possible.